tinode/chat/server/auth/rest/README.md

 "auth_config": {
   ...
   "rest": {
     // ServerUrl is the URL of the authentication server to call.
+The URL must be absolute:
+    // it must include the scheme, such as http or https, and the host name.
     "server_url": "http://127.0.0.1:5000/",
     // Authentication server is allowed to create new accounts.
     "allow_new_accounts": true,